CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 Unfortunately, there is no way to securely deal with these pests.
 However, you may be reassured by the fact that they are very hard to be used by state agents or companies to spy on you, as these things do not report to anybody but the CPU itself (even if they can access the internet).

+## Disabling the Intel Management Engine

+The Intel Management Engine is a backdoor that is present on all Intel CPUs.
+It is a small computer inside your computer that has full access to your computer's memory and network.
+It is not possible to disable it entirely without breaking your CPU, but it is possible to disable some of its features.

+You should **never** disable the Intel Management Engine entirely, as it contains important security features that are required for your computer to boot.
+However, you can disable some of its features, such as the Active Management Technology (AMT) and the Local Management Service (LMS).

+To do this, you will need to install [me_cleaner](https://github.com/corna/me_cleaner), acquire a copy of your ME firmware, and modify it to disable the features you want to disable.
+This is a very complicated process, and you should only do it if you know what you are doing.

+Once you have modified the firmware, you will need to flash it back using an SPI programmer. `me_cleaner` does not disable the Intel ME entirely, but effectively nullifies it after the system has booted.
+This means that it is still possible for the Intel ME to be used to spy on you before the system has booted.

+You'll have to use a CPU architecture such as the RISC-V if you want to be sure that your CPU is safe.
+Fortunately, Linux is widely supported on RISC-V (and is just about the only OS that supports it), so installation of some distros is possible.

 # Payment Systems

 ## Bank-Related Payments